8 Reasons Your Tax Refund Could Be Late This Year

 Usually, the quicker you file a return, the sooner you get a tax refund.
 According to the IRS, more than 90% of tax refunds are issued in less than three weeks.
 You can get your refund faster if you e-file your return and use direct deposit.

 But perhaps your refund has been delayed.
 That could leave you wondering, “Where is my tax refund?”
-Infrequent reasons for a slow return include temporary issues like a government shutdown or a change in the tax code.
+Infrequent reasons for a slow return include temporary issues like a government shutdown, a change in the tax code or the COVID-19 pandemic.
 In most cases, though, it’s caused by something else.
 Read on to find out the most common reasons for a tax refund delay.

-With the average American tax refund totaling $1,949 for 2018’s tax year, it’s no surprise that you’d want to know how quickly yours should arrive.
+With the average American tax refund totaling over $3,000, it’s no surprise that you’d want to know how quickly yours should arrive.
 According to the IRS, it takes about 21 days for the average federal tax refund to be issued, assuming you e-file and opt for direct deposit.